santient/midiscript/README.md

 - `A` jumps the instruction pointer to the matching `A#` if the byte at the data pointer is zero
 - `A#` jumps the instruction pointer the the matching `A` if the byte at the data pointer is nonzero
 - `B` terminates the thread

 ## Interpreter
+To interpret a MIDI file, specify the filename like so:

 `java -jar MIDIscript.jar filename.midi`